-Exclusive Interview with the voice behind Swedish House Mafia and Avicii: John Martin
+Exclusive Interview with John Martin

 You may not know the name but you most certainly know his voice.
 John Martin's has been heard globally behind the smash hits from Swedish House Mafia "Save The World" and Avicii's "Fade Into Darkness."
 Read elektro's exclusive interview below.